Pulsar PG4500BiSRCO - 3700/4500W Dual Fuel Inverter Generator With Remote Start

 Pulsar’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-The PG4500BiSRCO, with a fuel capacity of 3.2 gallons, reaches a run time of around 7 hours at 50% load utilizing gasoline (fuel consumption around 0.46 GPH).
-Alternatively, it can reach a run time of around 8 hours (estimation based on a 20 lbs tank - propane consumption around 0.59 GPH) with propane.
+In terms of run time, the PG4500BiSRCO, boasting a 3.2 gallons fuel tank, can run for around 7 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.46 gallons per hour).
+Additionally, it provides around 8 hours (estimation based on a 20 lbs tank - propane consumption around 0.59 GPH) of operation with propane.

-The PG4500BiSRCO generates a clean sine wave: providing <3% Total Harmonic Distortion (THD), delicate electronics can be plugged in its AC outlets safely.
+The PG4500BiSRCO produces a clean sine wave: thanks to a <3% Total Harmonic Distortion (THD), your sensitive electronics can be safely plugged in the AC outlets.

 Outlets